European Stocks, Euro Extend Losses On Hazy Political Horizon - UrduPoint

 European Stocks, Euro Extend Losses On Hazy Political Horizon

-Wall Street also fell at the open as the S&P 500 and the tech-heavy Nasdaq retreated from fresh records set Monday as traders waited for US inflation data and the Federal Reserve's latest monetary policy meeting, both due later Wednesday.
+Wall Street was also broadly lower after the S&P 500 and the tech-heavy Nasdaq hit fresh records on Monday as traders waited for US inflation data and the Federal Reserve's latest monetary policy meeting, both due Wednesday.

 French President Emmanuel Macron's risky gamble of calling new legislative elections, after his centrist party's rout in the EU elections at the weekend, has focussed attention on the country's fragile finances.

-The prospect of seeing the far-right National Rally strengthen its hand in parliament, where it is already the largest opposition party, could jeopardise Paris's pledge to rein in massive debt and deficits worsened by the Covid crisis.
+The prospect of seeing the far-right National Rally strengthen its hand in the French National Assembly, where it is already the largest opposition party, could jeopardise Paris's pledge to rein in massive debt and deficits worsened by the Covid crisis.

 "The European Commission will very likely put France into an Excessive Deficit Procedure next week...
 France's public finances have become less sustainable," said Carsten Brzeski at ING Economics.